10 Commandments

 8. You shall not steal.

 Stealing encompasses way more than just taking someone’s property.
 Stealing one’s reputation by lying, slander, gossiping, and dare we say… cancelling?
 Humiliation steals a person’s dignity.
 Deceiving or tricking someone is considered “stealing knowledge” in the original Hebrew language.
-And plagiarism is is stealing someone else’s words.
+And plagiarism is stealing someone else’s words.

 9. You shall not give false testimony against your neighbor.